toboid/correlation-id/readme.md

 ```

 ## Compatibility

-v4x of this library requires a minimum node version of 12.17.0.
+From v4 onwards this library requires node >=12.17.0.
 For older node versions use v3.x.

 ## Simple example